 Partner With Influencers

-You can try reaching out to prominant influencers in your niche and asking them to promote your contest and project to their following in exchange for dedicated actions in the contest, the interesting content and value your contest provides their audience, or even a bit of money.
+You can try reaching out to prominent influencers in your niche and asking them to promote your contest and project to their following in exchange for dedicated actions in the contest, the interesting content and value your contest provides their audience, or even a bit of money.

 This can help put your contest in front of a relevant and engaged audience and expose your Kickstarter project to potential backers.

-The key to successfully partnering up with an influencer is to choose your collaborater very wisely.
+The key to successfully partnering up with an influencer is to choose your collaborator very wisely.
 You want to ensure you're only reaching out to people whose audience is likely to be interested in your project.

 There are even influencers who primarily operate within the crowdfunding space who are definitely worth reaching out to.
-Whoever you decide to partner with, what's most important is that you're only targetting influencers with a highly relevant and engaged audience.
+Whoever you decide to partner with, what's most important is that you're only targeting influencers with a highly relevant and engaged audience.